yudaradea/Laravel-Api-Starter/README.md

 ## 👨‍💻 Author

-Created with ❤️ by Yuda A.
+Created with ❤️ by Yuda

 ---